Revisiting Performance Claims for Chest X-Ray Models Using Clinical Context: Data and Experimental Setup

 \subsection{Dataset Construction \& Vision Model Training}

-\paragraph{Dataset Construction} To construct a cohort of CXR studies with prior context, we make use of the MIMIC-CXR database, which includes CXR studies with structured diagnosis labels from the CheXpert labeling tool for $14$ different labels, including ``No Finding'', which we exclude from our analysis to focus on the 13 remaining labels.\footnote{We exclude the ``No Finding'' label from analysis as some of our experiments (e.g., stratifying based on prior mentions of a disease label) do not make sense in the context of the ``No Finding'' label.} The MIMIC-CXR dataset provides linkages to the MIMIC-IV dataset, which we use to identify prior admissions for each patient, and pull the corresponding discharge summaries for those admissions.
-In particular, we use MIMIC-CXR-JPG for CXR studies, labels, and metadata, and MIMIC-IV / MIMIC-IV-Note to link to the prior discharge summaries of each patient.
+To construct a cohort of CXR studies with prior context, we made use of the MIMIC-CXR database, which includes CXR studies with structured diagnosis labels from the CheXpert labeling tool for 14 different labels.
+We do not report the ‘No Finding’ label metrics due to lack of relevance in our downstream evaluation.\footnote{We excluded the ``No Finding'' label from analysis as many of our experiments (e.g., stratifying based on prior mentions of a disease label) do not make sense in the context of the ``No Finding'' label.} The MIMIC-CXR dataset provides linkages to the MIMIC-IV dataset, which we used to identify prior admissions for each patient, and pull the corresponding discharge summaries for those admissions.
+Further details are given in~\cref{sec:Experimental Details}.

-We consider a single instance of a classification problem to be predicting labels for a single chest CXR study.
-As such, we define prior context for a study as all of the associated ER visits and associated clinical notes whose discharge times and chart times, respectively, occur before the time of the CXR study (\cref{fig:data_processing}).
+We consider a single instance of the multilabel classification problem to be predicting labels for a single chest CXR study, where it is possible for multiple labels to be positive for a given CXR.
+As such, we defined prior context for a study as all of the associated ER visits and associated clinical notes whose discharge times and chart times, respectively, occur before the time of the CXR study (\cref{fig:data_processing}).
 We also restricted to individuals that had prior admissions and discharge summaries, in order to construct an evaluation set where all images had associated prior clinical context.
-We defined all CXR labels not explicitly corresponding to a positive diagnosis (``no label'', ``uncertain'', among others) as a negative diagnosis in our label processing, following the procedure in \citet{Seyyed-Kalantari2020-97}.
+We defined all CXR labels not explicitly corresponding to a positive diagnosis (\enquote{no label}, \enquote{uncertain}, among others) as a negative diagnosis in our label processing, following the procedure in \citet{Seyyed-Kalantari2020-97}.
 To prevent data leakage, we performed an 80-10-10 split by subject ID, ensuring that no patient’s images or notes appeared across multiple splits.
 This yielded 167,291 images for training, 21,239 for validation, and 20,770 for testing.
-Full details of pre-processing, database joins, and label distributions are provided in the Appendix.
+Full details of pre-processing, database joins, and methods to train the vision model used for experiments are provided in~\cref{sec:Experimental Details}.
+We broadly observed identical performance trends across both DenseNet121 and ResNet50 backbones, and all subsequent results in the main paper and Appendix are presented using the DenseNet121 backbone, unless otherwise specified.